Daily Discipline #122

 Matthew 20:28 / Hebrews 10:24 / Hebrews 13:16 / James 2:17-18

-Day 11- This man typifies many of us when God does something big in our life through a particular ministry.
-We are excited and moved to leave all of our life behind and join in the ministry instrumental in our blessing.
+Day 11- The demon possessed beggar in this event typifies many of us when God does something big in our life through a particular ministry.
+We are excited and moved to leave our current life behind and join in the ministry instrumental in our blessing.
 Imagine this man's disappointment at Christ's instructions to him.

 Mark 5:20 / Luke 8: 39

-(Notice in Luke's account we are not told anything about the results -- only that the man went all over town telling what Jesus had done.
-In this very local example, we must see that our place is to obey God in the place He has put us.
+Notice in Luke's account we are not told anything about the results -- only that the man went all over town telling what Jesus had done.
+In this very local example, we see that our work is to obey God in the place He has put us.
 It is God's responsibility to produce results.

-Day 12- The man in this story typifies many of us.
+Day 12- The father in this story typifies many of us.
 We come to Jesus and say something similar to what he said.....